- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 Let's explore how these mechanisms work to optimise telematics data management.

-The Monitor tool is part of a bigger product, IoT Logic, a telematics data processing and management solution using a low-code or no-code approach.
+Data stream analyzer is a part of a bigger product, IoT Logic, a telematics data processing and management solution using a low-code or no-code approach.
 When developing a product like this, we strive to allow our customers to maximise the benefits and advantages of working with telematics data.
 It’s important to note that when working with any information, including troubleshooting cases, you might want to observe the process as it goes inside the product to have a complete picture of receiving, processing and transmitting telematics data.

-That’s what the IoT Logic Monitor tool does.
+That’s what Data stream analyzer does.
 This tool allows you to check and analyse attributes and tracker parameters in the flow.
 Its mechanism of storing historical data, as well as debugging capabilities, which are used to work with these values, allow not only to observe the data in real time – something that Navixy’s Air Console does – but also to view the historical data in a convenient format for several devices at once, making data monitoring much easier.

 Benefits of historical data storage in IoT Logic